ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 <a name="modules"></a>

 ## Moving beyond the core Python language with modules

-### Python's core language is simple, but limited.
-Enter modules!

 This all seems a bit long-winded, doesn't it?
 Isn't Python meant to be quick and easy, I hear you cry?